Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Send-to emails: who needs the COI, plus any CC list

-• Deadline: bid due date or portal deadlin
+• Deadline: bid due date or portal deadline

 How we help you meet requirements fast

-• Fast COI routing: COI requests are clearly separated for existing clients vs prospects.
+• Fast COI routing: COI requests are clearly separated for existing clients versus prospects.

-Clear guardrails: Requirements vary by contract, project, and carrier.
+Clear guardrails: requirements vary by contract, project, and carrier.
 We do not promise approval or specific pricing outcomes.
+Additional Insured status is most often tied to your general liability insurance for contractors.

 An Additional Insured endorsement is a policy endorsement that can grant another party certain protections under your liability policy for claims tied to your work, subject to the policy terms.